 Frequently Asked Questions

-Simply add more flour on the chilled dough, knead to incorporate until the dough is easy to roll on a floured surface and won’t stick to the rolling pin.
+Simply add more flour to the chilled dough, and knead to incorporate until the dough is easy to roll on a floured surface and won’t stick to the rolling pin.

-Finally, when it becomes hard to stir, oil hands and knead by hands, the dough is sticky so that’s why I recommend a stand mixer with the paddle attachment.
+Finally, when it becomes hard to stir, oil your hands, and knead with your hands, the dough is sticky, so that’s why I recommend a stand mixer with the paddle attachment.

 More Vegan Cookie Recipes

-If you follow me for a while you know how much I love to bake vegan cookies!
-Below are my top favorite Vegan Christmas Cookies recipe for you to try:
+Below are my favorite Vegan Christmas Cookies recipes for you to try:

 Vegan Gingerbread Cookies